-At the 31 March 2020 the Authority had reserves of £9.755m (£10.837m as at 31 March 2019), which consisted of the following amounts:
+At the 31 March 2021 the Authority had reserves of £12.059m (£9.755m as at 31 March 2020), which consisted of the following amounts:

-- Earmarked Capital Reserves £0.852m these reserves are fully committed to supporting the approved Capital Investment Programme. - Budget Support Fund £4.533m this reserves earmarked to manage potential financial risks in 2020/21 and future years arising from a range of potential changes to future funding and the costs of providing services.
-There is also a risk that pay awards are higher than forecast, or an increase in employer's pension contributions. - Earmarked Revenue Reserves £2.818m these reserves are fully committed to fund a range of one-off initiatives; - Unearmarked General Fund Reserve £1.552m the reserve is held to meet any unforeseen circumstances that may arise.
+- Earmarked Capital Reserves £1.215m this reserve is fully committed to supporting the approved Capital Investment Programme. - Budget Support Fund £5.629m this reserve is earmarked to manage potential financial risks in 2021/22 and future years arising from a range of potential changes to future funding and the costs of providing services.
+There is also a risk that pay awards are higher than forecast, or a reduction to the pension grant. - Covid Collection Fund Deficit Reserve £0.533m this reserve is earmarked to offset a forecast Collection Fund deficit from an increase in Local Council Tax Support households from the economic impact of Covid.
+This will avoid the income reduction impacting on services. - Earmarked Revenue Reserves £3.130m these reserves are fully committed to fund a range of one-off initiatives; - Unearmarked General Fund Reserve £1.552m the reserve is held to meet any unforeseen circumstances that may arise.
 The value of this reserve reflects a risk assessment of potential financial risks facing the Authority and equates to approximately 6% of the Authority's on-going revenue budget.
 In view of the increasingly challenging financial position facing the Authority this level of uncommitted reserve is prudent.

-Analysis of Usable Reserves as at 31 March 2020 - Total £9.755m
+Analysis of Usable Reserves as at 31 March 2021 - Total £12.059m

-Unusable Reserves as at 31^{st} March 2020 are £427.965m (£461.418m at 31^{st} March 2019).
-The movement in Unusable Reserves is shown in Note 24, with the decrease in deficit largely attributable to the decrease in the Pension Reserve.
+Unusable Reserves as at 31^{st} March 2021 are £499.739m (£427.965m at 31^{st} March 2020).
+The movement in Unusable Reserves is shown in Note 24, with the increase largely attributable to the increase in the Pension Reserve.
 This is owing to the revised actuarial valuation.